Hos – 681

 I suppose this is one of those occasions whereby the debut album – Corporate Cross from E-Saggila, and label – Hospital Productions; have succeeded in striking an impressionable balance between headphone intensity, and soundsystem immensity.
 Between European club cultures boiling away in the pits of the underground, and the subtle nuances of ambiance and magic, which crackle and crumble apart like stray, strangely shaped signals shooting through the pillars of our imaginary prisons, car parks, infinite voids, vacuums, playgrounds, railroads…

-It’s an album, all right.
-Here, as an antagonistic, artistic statement against what is orderly, orthodox, and commonplace – Out There.
+This is an antagonistic, artistic statement against what is orderly, orthodox, and commonplace – Out There.
 If anything, this album is Dirt.
-And it does this notion an excellent service.
+And it does this notion, referenced from the works of Mary Douglas, a rather excellent service here

 With a handful of noteworthy releases on labels such as BANK NYC (Dedicated to Sublimity, Tools of My Purpose) and Northern Electronics (My World My Way and the utterly, insane rapturous entrapments of Anime Bullzozer EP, Relik and Spectator in particular), E-Saggalia (Iraq-born, Canadian sound artist Rita Mikhael) is no stranger to serving up an aggregate of variants of the shredded dimensions of everything from noise to breakcore, electronic to experimental, from the bedroom to the warehouse and hybridizing each point and corner.
 It makes sense to visualize this album as being flirtatious with the spaces between polarities of animal and human, between poles of the primal and the mechanised, the pure and the defiled, the in and the out.